tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### sortable `boolean`

-Defines whether grid columns are sortable.
+If set to true the user could sort the grid by clicking the column header cells.
+By default sorting is disabled.Can be set to a JavaScript object which represents the sorting configuration.
 Further configuration is available via [kendo:grid-sortable](#kendo-grid-sortable).

 #### Example
     <kendo:grid sortable="sortable">